ehsan-lari/ehsan-lari/README.md

 # Hi there 👋

-Some repositories related to my Ph.D. papers are private, and access can be provided upon request 😀
+Some repositories related to my PhD papers are private, and access can be provided upon request 😀

 ## ⚙️ Tech Stack: